-The U.S. Department of Energy Solar Energy Technologies Office supports early-stage research and development to improve the flexibility and performance of solar technologies that support the reliability, resilience, and security of the U.S. electric grid.
-The office invests in innovative research efforts that securely integrate more solar energy into the grid, enhance the use and storage of solar energy, and lower solar electricity costs.
+The U.S. Department of Energy Solar Energy Technologies Office supports early-stage research and development to improve the affordability, reliability, and performance of solar technologies on the grid.
 Learn more.

 Department of Energy Announces Prize Competition to Accelerate U.S.-Based Solar ManufacturingLearn More

 The American Made Solar Prize will incentivize the nation’s entrepreneurs to develop new processes and products for the solar marketplace.